aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/licensing-java/_index.md

 ### 3. Implement Metered Licensing in Java
 Learn how to implement metered licensing in Java with the tutorial on [managing metered licenses for OneNote](./manage-metered-license/).
 Follow step‑by‑step instructions to ensure a smooth integration process.

-## How to Monitor Credits with Aspose.Note
+## How to Get Remaining Credits with Aspose.Note

 Monitoring credits is as simple as invoking a few API calls after you set the license.
 Below is a high‑level overview (the actual code lives in the linked tutorial):

 1. **Set the metered license** – pass your license key to `License.setMetered`.
 2. **Perform your OneNote operations** – each operation will automatically deduct the appropriate number of credits.
-3. **Query remaining credits** – call `License.getMeteredCredits()` at any point to retrieve the current balance.
+3. **Query remaining credits** – call `License.getMeteredCredits()` at any point to **get remaining credits** and retrieve the current balance.
 4. **Log or alert** – store the value in your monitoring system and trigger alerts when the balance falls below a threshold.

-By embedding these checks into your application’s health‑monitoring routine, you’ll always know **how to monitor credits** before they run out.
+By embedding these checks into your application’s health‑monitoring routine, you’ll always know **how to get remaining credits** before they run out.

 ## Optimizing Costs Efficiently